The importance and cost of a college education

 Source: educationdata.org – August, 2021

-The average cost of college in the United States has tripled in 20 years, with an annual growth rate of 6.8% as reported by educationdata.org
+The average cost of college has more than doubled in the 21st century with an annual growth rate of 2% over the past 10 years.

 At the same time, college is becoming both more important for a young person trying to gain a foothold in the American economy – and more expensive.